 Our 12.5-acre vineyard located in the Chehalem Mountains AVA is home to a wide range of varietals and clones, giving this boutique winery a lot to work with.
 Our oldest block planted back in 2000 is home to 115, 777, and Pommard Pinot Noir.
 We are also one of the few vineyards in the Willamette Valley to grow Tempranillo and Syrah on our cool-climate estate.
 We also have Chardonnay, Viognier, 95 Clone Pinot Noir and are looking into planting more vines in 2021.
 Sustainability has been a central focus for Vidon since its inception, and we are proud to have our vineyard and winery certified through LIVE and Salmon-safe.

+Our boutique Oregon winery practices minimal intervention in winemaking.
+We intend to capture the unique personality of the vineyard that evolves each vintage.
+Thus, all fermentations are indigenous.
 The grapes are picked by hand and delivered in small bins to the winery on the vineyard.
-The fruit is generally very clean when it arrives but it is hand-sorted again before passing into the de-stemmer and 1.5 ton fermentation tanks.
+The fruit is generally very clean when it arrives, but it is hand-sorted again before passing into the de-stemmer and 1.5-ton fermentation tanks.
 After an initial “cold soak” (below 60 degrees) for 3 to 5 days to extract color and flavor from Pinot Noir’s small, thin-skinned grapes, fermentation is allowed to occur spontaneously with indigenous yeasts.
-The cap is punched down by hand, usually twice each day in the beginning and as needed thereafter.
-After fermentation is complete (usually 7 to 10 days) the wine is allowed to settle for a few days before being moved into French oak barrels and then into the barrel room for aging and malolactic fermentation.
+Once fermentation is established, the cap is punched down by hand, usually twice each day in the beginning and as needed after that.
+After fermentation is complete (usually 7 to 10 days), the red wines are pressed and allowed to settle for a few days before being moved into French oak barrels and then into the barrel room for aging and malolactic fermentation.